usnistgov/ndn-dpdk/iface/README.md

 ## Face System API

-In C, public APIs are defined in term of **FaceId**.
+In C, public APIs are defined in term of **ID**.
 There are functions to query face status, and to transmit a burst of packets.
 Notably, there isn't a function to receive packets; instead, RxLoop type is used for receiving packets.

-In Go, **IFace** type defines what methods a face must provide.
+In Go, **Face** type defines what methods a face must provide.
-Each lower layer implementation offers functions to create an instance that implements IFace interface.
+Each lower layer implementation offers functions to create an instance that implements Face interface.
-That instance should embed **FaceBase** struct that implements many methods required by IFace.
+That instance should embed **FaceBase** struct that implements many methods required by Face.
-`Get` function retrieves an existing IFace by FaceId; `IterFaces` enumerates all faces.
+`Get` function retrieves an existing Face by ID; `IterFaces` enumerates all faces.

 All faces are assumed to be point-to-point.
 **Locator** type identifies the endpoints of a face.